 9. Get creative

 If you use a straw, you will drink faster, which will mean you will drink more.
 Besides, who doesn’t want a cute accessory to make their task a little more fun and at the same time contribute a little more to the environment?
 But skip the disposable plastic straws which are flimsy and, of course, not good for the planet.
 Try some colourful twisty straws or some elegant, sleek-looking stainless steel ones.
-There’s nothing like putting creative effort when you can to finish the almost difficult task of drinking from the bottle of water.
+There’s nothing like putting in creative effort when you can finish the most difficult task of drinking from a bottle of water.

 10. Choose your temperature